 Description Set the national language name in the LOGINREC structure.

-Syntax RETCODE DBSETLNATLANG(loginrec, language)

-LOGINREC loginrec; char language;

-A pointer to a LOGINREC structure to be passed as an argument to dbopen.

-LOGINREC structures are obtained using dblogin.

-The name of the national language to use. language must be a nullterminated character string.

-• This macro sets the user language in the LOGINREC structure.
-If you wish to set a particular user language, call DBSETLNATLANG before dbopen.

-• Call DBSETLNATLANG only if you do not wish to use the server's default national language.
+Syntax RETCODE DBSETLNATLANG(loginrec, language) LOGINREC loginrec; char language; Parameters loginrec A pointer to a LOGINREC structure to be passed as an argument to dbopen.
+LOGINREC structures are obtained using dblogin. language The name of the national language to use. language must be a null- terminated character string.
+Return value SUCCEED or FAIL.
+Usage • This macro sets the user language in the LOGINREC structure.
+If you wish to set a particular user language, call DBSETLNATLANG before dbopen. • Call DBSETLNATLANG only if you do not wish to use the server's default national language.
 See also dblogin, dbopen, dbsetdeflang